felixk42/photos/README.md

 * The ecosystem-config.js file is committed, in the real world we won't do that.
 * The host has no SSL setup, in actual production we would definitely do that, using for example using Let's Encrypt.
 * In a real-world setup, even though all the data are public, we will still need to implement rate-limiting for both our users and how our own app talks to the 3rd party API.
-* The feed is somewhat ephermeal, if a user comes back later they may get a different feed, and have to scroll down quite far to see the photos they used to.
-To solve this we need to serialise the scroll position to the URL on its change, and maintain a unique ordering of photos.
-For example based on (fetched\_from\_flickr\_time, posted\_to\_flickr\_time) to page.
+* The feed is somewhat ephermeal, if a user comes back later they may get a different feed, and have to scroll down quite far to see the photos they saw.
+  - To solve this we need to serialise the scroll position to the URL on its change, and maintain a unique ordering of photos.
+For example based on (fetched\_from\_flickr\_time, posted\_to\_flickr\_time) to page, and store the relationshop of (photo, query), so we can only return the the photos we got from the specific queries.

+  - For simplicity we haven't done this here.

 * Because the backend doesn't pageinate our requests to Flickr yet, the infinite scrolling is faux.

 Priorities And Potential Improvements